-- Each September the Secretary-Treasurer will circulate to all members of the Society a Call for Nominations to the Executive Committee, allowing at least thirty days for members to return nominations.
+- Each October the Secretary-Treasurer will circulate to all members of the Society a Call for Nominations to the Executive Committee, allowing ten days for members to return nominations.
 Any member nominated by at least two other members who agrees to stand for election shall be considered duly nominated.

 - Every third year the Secretary-Treasurer shall include with the Call for Nominations a Call for Nominations for President of the Society.